The Last Son

 Story & Plot Summary: The Last Son

-Quick Plot Summary: The Last Son is a Western, Action, Adventure, Drama film that presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2021, The Last Son is a Western, Action, Adventure, Drama film directed by Tim Sutton.
+The narrative presents a compelling narrative that engages viewers from start to finish.
+This summary provides a scannable look at the movie's central conflict involving Sam Worthington.

 Story Breakdown